Here is the integrated version of both sets of steps to build the search engine website:

 6. Frontend Integration

-), and display the returned results.7.
-Advanced Features (Optional)
+), and display the returned results.

 As your project grows, you might want to implement more advanced search features: